Discovering Japan in Spring

 Day 2: Tokyo

 We are staying in Shinjuku, a whole city within a city and one of the most popular areas to stay in Tokyo.
-This morning we will head to Shinjuku Gyoen (park) It was opened to the public in 1949 and is a beautiful park with speciality gardens.
-This morning we will experience the traditional art of Japanese tea making served with Japanese sweets.
+In the afternoon we will head to Shinjuku Gyoen (park) It was opened to the public in 1949 and is a beautiful park with speciality gardens.
+We will experience the traditional art of Japanese tea making served with Japanese sweets.

 Day 3: Tokyo